floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

 FloydHub community.
 If your data is proprietary, please select `Private`.
 This will ensure that only you and your team will have access to this dataset.

+The section below shows how to upload a dataset from your local machine.
+If your data is available on the internet, you can can [create a dataset out of it directly]().

 ## Upload a Dataset

 Once you have created a dataset, you can upload data from your terminal using